davidnbresch/climada_module_storm_europe/code/_readme.txt

-just a TEST code, as this module just provides the European winter storm hazard event sets
+this module just provides the European winter storm hazard event sets the subfolder batch contains batch-jobs for execution also on cluster